rugabunda/Perplexity-Everywhere/README.txt

 ================================

 This extension:

 - Sets Perplexity as your default address bar search provider
 - Replaces the New Tab Page with Perplexity search
 - Redirects any Bing searches to Perplexity
+- Prevent Microsoft Edge from switching your search provider back to the bing virus.

 INSTALLATION:
 1. Open Chrome/Edge and go to chrome://extensions or edge://extensions